-If the investigator makes changes to a study that was previously determined to be exempt by the OPHS and/or IRB, the investigator is required to submit the proposed revisions to OPHS as an amendment to the protocol.
-Such changes may not be implemented prior to OPHS review and/or IRB approval, per federal regulations.
-Certain changes may disqualify the research from exempt status; therefore, all changes in the research plan must be reported to the OPHS for review and approval, prior to implementation.
+If the investigator makes changes to a study that was previously determined to be exempt by the NTR IRB, the investigator is required to submit the proposed revisions to OPHS as an amendment to the protocol.
+Such changes may not be implemented prior to review and verification by NTR IRB.
+Certain changes may disqualify the research from exempt status; therefore, all changes in the research must be reported to the OPHS for review and verification, prior to implementation.

-Amendments to EXEMPT category research should be submitted to OPHS in the following manner:
+Amendments to EXEMPT category research should be submitted in IRBNet to OPHS in the following manner:

 - 1. Cover memo describing the request for modification to the study; - 2.
 Revised IRB Application (if appropriate); - 3.
 One "Tracked Changes" copy of any revised documents, such as descriptions of research procedures, research statements, surveys, questionnaires, etc. - 4.
-One "clean" copy (with changes accepted) of the revised documents.
-Please Note: The "clean" copies should be paper clipped rather than stapled;

-5. One copy of any new questionnaires, recruitment ads, etc. Please Note: These items should be paper clipped rather than stapled.
+One "clean" copy (with changes accepted) of the revised documents. - 5.
+One copy of any new questionnaires, recruitment ads, etc. - 6.
+Any additional documentation that may be relevant to the amendment/modification